mauricio-ms/motor-imagery/README.md

 - The classifiers based on deep neural networks have been used in MI BCI research to improve the accuracy of multi-class signal analysis.

-- Regularized Fisher LDA [27], an enhancement of LDA has also been used for right and left-hand motor imagery that uses decision boundary or hyperplane in feature space for classifying features in distinct classes.
-Fisher LDA obtains better generalization capabilities and gives better results than LDA [65].
+- Regularized Fisher LDA, an enhancement of LDA has also been used for right and left-hand motor imagery that uses decision boundary or hyperplane in feature space for classifying features in distinct classes.
+Fisher LDA obtains better generalization capabilities and gives better results than LDA.

 - Logarithmic band power (LBP) rather than variance.
 (Article 10)

 # Evaluation
+- Accuracy:
+The accuracy of a measurement system is the degree of closeness of measurements of a quantity to its actual (true) value.

 - Kappa:
 Defined as the proportion of correctly classified samples after accounting for the probability of chance agreement:

 Kappa = (Pr(A) - Pr(E)) / (1 - Pr(E))